aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 To use this program, you need to do the following:
 - Have FIJI/ImageJ installed
 - Set up an environment in Anaconda
-- Fix an import error of one file inside local omnipose package

 ## Set up environment